Learn about local transportation issues, including cars, parking, bikes, taxis, scooters, bus service, and more

 Walking: Old Town is a small area, less than two miles by two miles.
 The island is mostly flat (the highest point of Old Town is 18 feet above sea level), and the neighborhoods are some of the most beautiful and charming in the nation.
 We highly recommend walking.
 It will allow you to see more, especially the historic homes and lush tropical foliage.

 Taxis: Key West has taxi cab companies that service the entire island.
 Air-conditioned cars and vans are also available.
 If you need to transport your bicycle, request a cab with a bike rack.
 The dispatcher at the largest cab company can be reached at 305-296-6666.
 It can be difficult to hail one from the street; most are heading to a call from dispatch.
-Also, cabs are always lined up at the airport awaiting passenger arrivals.
+Cabs are always lined up at the airport awaiting passenger arrivals.
+(Also available in the app stores is TaxiASAP, which lets you request a traditional licensed taxi via an app.)

 Bicycling: We highly recommend bicycling in Key West, especially the Old Town area.
 Locals love their one-speed beach-style bicycles, known as Conch Cruisers.
 There are plenty of bike rental places in Key West, and expect to pay $50 for a week’s rental.
 One of our favorite bike rental companies in Key West is Island Bicycles, located at 929 Truman Avenue (you can call them at 305-292-9709).
 They have a decidedly funky, reggae vibe and a good selection of quality rentals.

-- Keep in mind that though Key West is bicycle friendly, you must exercise caution while riding and obey ALL traffic laws.
+Keep in mind that although Key West is bicycle friendly, you must exercise caution while riding and obey ALL traffic laws.

 Electric Cars: Once a novelty and now ubiquitous, the small electric car (sometimes referred to as an egg due to their shape), is a popular way to get the family around Key West.
 But know that they are subject to all the rules of the road that a car must abide, and parking is just as difficult.
 Electric cars come in a range of sizes and shapes, some able to carry six passengers.